Press Freedom, Murder, and American Foreign Policy

 Discussion Questions

 2. Is exporting the First Amendment a noble foreign policy objective or an example of cultural imperialism?
-How might different political systems and expectations affect interpretations of Free Speech abroad?
+How might different political systems and expectations affect interpretations of free speech abroad?

 3. Taking the Minhaj case as an example, do U.S. companies have an obligation to align their conduct with the spirit of the First Amendment when conducting business abroad?

-4. To what extent has Free Speech or the First Amendment embedded itself as an American cultural value?
+4. To what extent has free speech or the First Amendment embedded itself as an American cultural value?
 Has the U.S. government been too quick to compromise when dealing with the brutal actions of a country that is an oil supplier and arms purchaser?

 Activity